Carnival Mardi Gras Review and Specifications

 Review of Carnival Mardi Gras

-With scheduled launch in 2020, Carnival Mardi Gras cruise ship is Carnival Cruise Line fleet's newest, largest and most technologically advanced liner ever constructed.
-As the other Carnival liners, shipowner is Carnival Corporation.
+With a scheduled launch in 2020, Carnival Mardi Gras cruise ship is Carnival fleet's newest, largest and most technologically advanced liner ever constructed.
+As all other Fun Ships, the shipowner is Carnival Corporation.

 On November 15, 2018, was vessel's steel-cutting ceremony.
 The 180,000 GT-ton newbuild will have new livery and will be LNG-powered.
 The shipbuilder is Meyer Werft (Turku Shipyard, Finland).
 The name for the newbuild was officially revealed on December 6, 2018, at the Puzzleboard of the US TV game show "Wheel of Fortune" - at the very end of the broadcast.